-Our massage therapists, Kathleen Burns and Sophia Bolos, provide the following treatments.
-These can be provided individually as stand-alone therapy or in any combination.
+Our massage therapists, Sophia Bolos, and Ola Poplawski, provide the following treatments.
+These can be provided individually as a stand-alone therapy or in any combination.
 You can book with them here.

 This style of massage is the most common among RMT practitioners.
 Its design is to increase circulation in the body and target soft tissue while promoting relaxation and releasing muscle tension.
 In addition, this style of massage intends to assist the body in loosening the stress from day-to-day activities.
 The main target points of Swedish massage are the neck, shoulder, and lower back.
 However, traditional Swedish massage is performed on the entire body.
 While performing this style of massage, the practitioner will utilize motions such as kneading, long strokes, tapping/drumming, or gentle circular movements.

 A modality that encourages the natural drainage of the lymph, carrying waste products away from the tissues toward the heart.
 The use of very light pressure and rhythmic circular movements stimulate lymph flow.
 This treatment has a lighter pressure than deep tissue massage and focuses only on your lymphatic map, including your legs, back, face, feet, arms, upper chest, and abdomen.
 Therapists utilize this type of massage to maintain proper immune system function and reduce inflammation in the body.